redhat-hackathon/redhat-hackathon.github.io/_posts/2019-19-09-what-is-the-red-hat-managed-platform-for-app-dev.markdown

 ---
 layout: post
-title:  "What’s the Red Hat Managed Platform for AppDev and benefits does it deliver?"
+title:  "What’s the Red Hat Managed Platform for AppDev and what benefits does it deliver?"
 date:   2019-09-19
 ---